AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 Simplified:  1.2 × 0.625 = 0.75rem
 ```

-Notice that the right-hand side of the equation is still the same as it was originally, but the left-hand side expresses the target font size conveniently as a multiple of `10`.
+Notice that the right-hand side of the equation is still the same as it was originally, but the left-hand side expresses the target font size conveniently in base-`10`.
 This is just a more formal way of arriving at the same result that we derived intuitively.

 In short, the 62.5% trick just makes it easier to express pixels in rems.